-Sandy’s involvement in the ALS community spans far beyond being diagnosed with the disease.
-She has spent the years since her diagnosis working tirelessly to leave the state of ALS in a better place.
-Her “can do” and “why not” attitudes have contributed to collaborative improvements in patient advocacy, research, policies, and drug trials.
+Sandy’s involvement in the ALS community spanned far beyond being diagnosed with the disease.
+She spent the years between her diagnosis and her passing working tirelessly to leave the state of ALS in a better place.
+Her “can do” and “why not” attitudes contributed to collaborative improvements in patient advocacy, research, policies, and drug trials.

 Developing the Morris ALS Principles

 Sandy helped develop the Morris ALS Principles for the nonprofit, I AM ALS.
 These principles empower those diagnosed with ALS to take ownership of their diagnosis and work toward a cure with faster, more equitable, and more humane tactics.

 The Morris ALS Principles are: